DshsZhong/ExamTime/README.md

 ## Usage

-1. Change windows display scale to 150%
+1. Enter the exam schedule
-2. Enter the exam schedule
+2. Change options
-3. Start and wait for the exam to finish :)
+2. Start and wait for the exam to finish :)

 ## Features